Cheesy Creamed Brussel Sprouts With Chestnuts & Bacon

 Step 3 – Add In Cream & Stock

-Next, pour double cream & chicken stock into the sprouts & bring to a simmer.
-Leave to cook over a medium heat until the liquid has reduced by half.
+Now, we pour double cream & chicken stock into the sprouts then bring to a simmer.
+Then we need to cook the sauce until it has reduced by 50%.
+This will take around 5 minutes.

 Step 4 – Finishing

-Once the sauce has thickened, add the crispy bacon & chestnuts into the pan & cook for 2 minutes.
-Take off the heat then stir in two thirds of the parmesan.
-Give the sprouts a taste to check the seasoning, adding in more salt & pepper if needed.
+Once the sauce has thickened, we add the crispy bacon & chestnuts into the pan & cook for 2 minutes to warm through.
+Then to finish, we take the pan off the heat then stir in two thirds of the grated parmesan.
+At this point, we need to give the sprouts a taste to check the seasoning, adding in more salt & pepper if needed.
+The bacon’s quite salty though, so you probably won’t need to add in anymore salt.

 Step 5 – Serving